Alackey/Stonks-Heatmap/README.md

-Stock Bot
+Stonks - Heatmap
 =========

-This is going to be a stock bot that lives in discord to display basic market information.
+This is a application that will be scheduled to run to pull the market heatmap from finviz.com.